rfabbri/vxd/vpe-gitflow.md

 # Some ideas to make it easier to work on shared VXL + VXD + internal Project

+We call the superproject VPE: Vision Programming Environment.
+It would be a way of working in tandem, to try to make some things easier for people that use and modify both VXL and VXD at the source level.

+Here are some concrete ideas and Git experiments on how it could work out.

 # Idea: shareable super repository VPE by adding subtrees